agsb/6502.toy/README.md

 The pages $0400-$0FFF are reserved for future expansion, programs start at $1000.

-The Forth uses RAM from $1000 to $EFFF and $00E0-$00EF 16 bytes at page zero.
+The Forth uses RAM from $1000 to $EFFF and $00D0-$00DF 16 bytes at page zero.

 ## Ideas

-- A ghost EEPROM, at boot copy self to RAM, disable EEPROM and copy self back.
+- The initial memory map was to be like an Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.
 - Use 64k RAM and take all write as RAM and reads depends of a latch.

 ## Links